vmware-archive/nsxraml/md-version/nsxvapi.md

 --------|-------------
 6.2.3 | Method updated. **haAdminState** parameter added.
 6.3.0 | Method updated. **dnatMatchSourceAddress**, **snatMatchDestinationAddress**, **dnatMatchSourcePort**, **snatMatchDestinationPort** parameters added. <br>**protocol**, **originalPort**, and **translatedPort** now supported in SNAT rules.
+6.4.0 | Method updated.
+New parameter **ipsecSessionType** added under the *site* section.
+This is a read-only parameter, and optional if used in a PUT call.
+If used, it must be set to *policybasedSession*.

 * **delete** *(secured)*: Delete specified NSX Edge configuration.
 Associated appliances are also deleted.